Android Push Permission and Reachability

 Since the users have multiple devices, data for a specific OS version is not available.

-The steps to track the Opt-in rate for users who are active on your app in the last 60 days are described below.
+The steps to track the Opt-in rate for users who are active on your app in the last 60 days are described belowd.

 Reachability

-2. In the Events & filters section, select users who did an App/Site Opened event and whose OS version is 33, as shown below.
+2. In the Events & filters section, select users who did an App/Site Opened event and whose OS version is 33.

 3. In the Filter Users section, select the Filter users by option.